litespeedtech/lsquic/docs/tutorial.rst

 They are all collected in :type:`lsquic_stream_if` ("if" here stands for "interface").
 The mandatory callbacks include calls when connections and streams are created and destroyed and callbacks when streams can be read from or written to.
-The optional callbacks are used to observe some events in connection lifecycle, such as being informed when handshake has succeeded (or failed) or when a goaway signal is received from peer.
+The optional callbacks are used to observe some events in the connection lifecycle, such as being informed when handshake has succeeded (or failed) or when a goaway signal is received from peer.

 ::